reichlab/docs.zoltardata/docs/Validation.md

 ### "date"

  - the `unit` parameter is required to be one of `month`, `week`, `biweek`, or `day`
- - the `bin_format` parameter is required to be interpretable as a valid `strptime` format.
- - the `bin_range` parameter must contain two sets of strings that can be interpreted using `bin_format` as dates.
-Each pairwise `ub` must be greater than the accompanying `lb`.
-And the `lb` from one pair must be greater than the `ub` from the pair before it.
+ - the `dates` parameter must contain a list of text elements in `YYYY-MM-DD` format that can be interpreted as dates.